Away With The Steiners

 The best time to visit to take it all in is in the early morning.
 So, if you are feeling the jetlag, you are in luck this time.

 What is the best way to get to Jaisalmer?
-By bus?
+Bus?
 Plane?
 Or train?

 Catching the overnight train to Jaisalmer.

 Wanderlust Guesthouse is a small accommodation outside of the Fort and in walking distance to all the things to do in Jaisalmer within the old city.
 We stay there every time we visit Jaisalmer.
-And at risk of sounding repetitive, it is our favourite place to stay in India!
-Not only for the comfortable, clean rooms but because of the small restaurant and delicious meals that Padam and his team deliver every time.
+Which at risk of sounding repetitive, it is our favourite place to stay in India!
+Not only for the comfortable, clean rooms.
+But because of the small restaurant and delicious meals that Padam and his team deliver every time.

 If you are nervous about trying new food in Jaisalmer or street food in India in general, this is the perfect place to do it.

-The small, rooftop restaurant at Wanderlust Guesthouse has a great menu with homecooked Indian dishes, region-specific dishes from Rajasthan and the Thar Desert, and the best lassis in town.
-Or if you are feeling the need for something familiar there are options for simple but tasty pasta and toasted sandwiches.
+The small, rooftop restaurant at Wanderlust Guesthouse has a great menu.
+Try homecooked Indian dishes, region-specific dishes from Rajasthan and the Thar Desert, and the best lassis in town.
+Or if you are feeling the need for something familiar there are options for simple but tasty pasta and toasted sandwiches. 🙂

 Exit mobile version